SaberPendragonn/IT-Support-CompTIA-Labs/README.md

 Allowing high-bandwidth video streams to blindly flood an enterprise network like broadcast noise?
 That's a junior oversight.
 It kills wireless arrays.
 Wastes backplane resources.

 Architecting PIM-SM across dual upstream cores with hardware-offloaded IGMP Snooping across a triple switch mesh?
-That's **real infrastructure engineering**.
+That's **true infrastructure engineering**.

 You have to:
-- Map the packet life cycle across routing tables
+- Map packet lifecycle across routing tables
 - Manage dynamic interface registration
 - Build a self-pruning distribution pipeline that handles massive media transits efficiently

 **The Metric That Matters: Backplane Cleanliness**

-I observed the bridge monitor tables across the switch stack during peak streaming hours.
+I observed bridge monitor tables across the switch stack during peak streaming hours.
 Heavy video streams flowed with laser precision only to clients who asked for them.
 The rest of the enterprise infrastructure stayed completely quiet.

-**Why This Matters to an Employer:**

-Most engineers can turn on multicast.
-Few can make it work in a redundant, multi-VLAN, active-active topology where every layer is fighting for control.

-I made Layer 2 and Layer 3 agree on the same paths.
-No RPF drops.
-No flooding.
-No asymmetric loops.
-Sub-second failover.

-When I deploy multicast, your network doesn't choke.
-Your switches don't flood.
-Your users get their streams.
-Clean.
-Fast.
-Efficient.

-That's the difference between multicast "working" and multicast being enterprise-ready.

 ---

-*Fifth project down.
+*Seventh project down.
 More to come.* 🔥